 Christmas in Krakow

 During my visit to Krakow a few years ago, I shot this short video to showcase the Christmas market atmosphere.
-Take a look to get a sense of what to expect and what it’s like to visit in winter.
+Take a look to get an idea of what to expect and what it’s like to visit in winter.

-Even if the market isn’t huge in comparison to other destinations, it’s a fantastic place to visit.
-I highly recommend it if you get the chance.
+Even if the market isn’t huge compared to other destinations, it’s a fantastic place to visit.
+I highly recommend visiting Krakow at any time of the year if you get the chance.

 Krakow’s market is heavy on food, which is a great thing.
 There’s so much to try!